 17. Vandiperiyar – Major Trade Center for Tea and Coffee:

 Vandiperiyar is a beautiful town in Idukki district which is 18 km from Thekkady, this place is the main trade center for tea, coffee, and black pepper.
 This is the main reason for the number of tea factories situated here.
 This town is very famous among the tourists the main reason is during the visit, you can head to the Flower Garden and Government Agricultural Farm, where an array of rose plants, orchids and anthuriums will offer you an eye-pleasing sight.
 You can also witness the Lion-tailed macaque also known as wanderoo.

 Things to do in Thekkady:

 When you are in Thekkady, it is recommended to go for an Elephant Ride.
 A visit to neighboring villages to know about the tribal communities, the culture of Kerala, taking a peaceful walk in the spice plantations and boating will add to your senses.
-You can also go for Jeep Safari to explore jungles around.
+You can also go on Jeep Safari to explore the jungles around.

 Best Time to Visit Thekkady:

 Planning winter holidays in Thekkady would be the wisest decision.
 Thekkady is one of the best places to visit in Kerala during Winter.
 You can visit here anytime in between October to February would be good to visit.
 June to September marks the monsoon season thus it would also be the best time to visit Thekkady.
 Although planning summer holidays in Thekkady would also not be a bad choice.